A-Sadek/FibrilSite/README.md

 # FibrilSite
-**FibrilSite** is a computational pipeline to define fibril sites and identify shared features across a database of defined sites.
+**FibrilSite** is a computational pipeline to define fibril sites (i.e., pockets) and identify shared features across a database of defined sites.

 Fibril surface sites are extracted from fibril surface as point clouds featurized with surface properties including Poisson–Boltzmann continuum electrostatics, hydrophobicity, shape index and hydrogen bond donors/acceptor patterns.